Shopping Cart

 -- April L., San Diego

-another inevitable sidebar
+Yet another sidebar

-(as always, feel free to skip)
+(as usual, feel free to scroll past)

-Limited but Powerful Mineral Water
+Limited but Powerful

 Many Eastern spring resorts with private tubs have similar time limits -- some for only 30 minutes and for more coin than Stewart's more leisurely 75 minutes.
-But any limit can be off-putting if tub enthusiast is hoping to relax and totally forget about time for a while.
+But any limit can be off-putting if the tub enthusiast is hoping to relax and totally forget about time for a while.

 "I did not hear that I should soak only a limited time in that water, so I stayed 50 minutes.
 I have been itchy and miserable for 10 days.
 Please put those signs someplace where no one will miss them..." -- Bets S., Talent, OR Yelp